 Like many overlooked gems throughout the history of engineering, perhaps these “diamonds in the rough” deserve a second look and some thoughts as to how our present technology could be improved by examining the principles of their operation.
 Many times historically these cells have been referred to as “the battery that worked too well.”
 Though they were popular and profitable in niche markets for Edison, it has been said that a business model could never be created for the general public by producing a product that does not require replacement.
 However, these days where “going green” is more than a quaint idea, perhaps Edison’s idea has finally found its time.

 Because I know first hand the ingenuity and depth of knowledge of Nuts & Volts readers, I’d like to present the Edison cell to you in two ways.
 First, I’d like to briefly cover the historical construction of the cell.
 I think this will spark some ideas and even possible improvements to the cell.
-Then, I’d like to present the details of my own homemade cell experiments from the last couple years so you can construct one, as well.
+Then, I’d like to present the details of my own homemade cell experiments so you can construct one, as well.

 In many ways, the remarkable Edison cell is functionally the opposite of batteries we use today.
 Edison used simple iron (anode) and nickel (cathode) screens for the electrodes, submerged in a potassium hydroxide electrolyte.
 Next, he bucked the popular methodology and rather than a strong acid, used an alkaline electrolyte (potassium hydroxide) for his cell.
 The basic chemical reaction can be written as: